Arizona Labor Laws Guide

 The number of breaks and their length is dependent wholly on the employer, meaning the rules vary from one company to another.

-However, the US Department of Labor does have one guideline: employers must pay for all breaks under 20 minutes, while any and all breaks exceeding 30 minutes are unpaid — if the employee is allowed to do what they will with that time.
-If they need to remain at their job post, then the break has to be paid.
+However, the US Department of Labor has one guideline — employers must pay for all breaks under 20 minutes, while any breaks exceeding 30 minutes are unpaid.
+If they need to remain at their job post (e.g. factory workers), the break must be paid.

 Arizona breastfeeding laws

-The state of Arizona doesn't regulate breaks for breastfeeding mothers in the workplace specifically.
+The state of Arizona does not regulate breaks for breastfeeding mothers in the workplace specifically.

-That means that the federal laws apply, so mothers are still protected by the FLSA if they are a non-exempt (hourly) employee.
+That means the federal laws apply, so the FLSA protects mothers who are non-exempt (hourly) employees.

 Arizona leave requirements